 Anak – Aid to Indonesian children, is a non-profit, apolitical and non-denominational humanitarian organisation founded in 2003 and recognised in France.

-The association works to educate children from remote villages on the island of Bali, in areas where more than 60% of the population lives below the poverty threshold.
+The association works to educate children from remote villages on the island of Bali, in areas where a lot of people lives below the poverty threshold.

 In partnership with local communities, Anak helps and guides more than 250 children in their studies, from primary school to university, thanks to the financial support of more than 300 godparents, donors, partners and foundations.
 All these children live with their families and are able to attend public schools and continue their studies until graduation, thanks to the monthly payment of their school fees.